 Do you have an iPhone?
 So do a ton of other people, making this proprietary video chat option an extremely popular one.
 And like most software designed by Apple, FaceTime's interface is extremely user-friendly, which is a huge factor in trying to make grandma feel comfortable and allowing you to keep an eye on other things, like your infant.

 You can make a FaceTime call by entering your phone number or email, and then tapping on the video or audio icons.
 Another way to video chat is by simply finding that person in your contacts and pressing those same video or audio buttons.
-You can also start calls from Messages in iOS 12, and Group FaceTime is coming.
+You can also start calls from Messages in iOS 12 and later and make Group FaceTime calls.
 It's also easy to switch to FaceTime mid-call, with just the press of the FaceTime button.

 Snapchat excels both in simplicity and features.
 Snapchat launches straight to the video (or camera.)
 Snapchat is notable for its large variety of fun ways to visually experiment with pictures and videos, so if you want your child to giggle at grandma's newly augmented facial hair — this app is the way to go.
 Stickers, silliness, Bitmojis, and spontaneity make Snapchat a top pick.

 You may participate in video chats at work with 100 people and feel like a pro, but video chat with children under 18 months is a different ballgame.
 You or your coworkers may feel bored during a meeting, but you've probably learned not to act on it — at least not on video.
 Kids, on the other hand, have no such qualms or restraints.

 On the other hand, under optimal circumstances, very young children can learn new words and even form relationships over video chat.
 To give you, your infant, and the other video chat participants the best shot at success, here are some tips.